ecmwf/metview-python/docs/auto_examples/contour9.rst

 .. code-block:: default

+    # (C) Copyright 2017- ECMWF.
+    #
+    # This software is licensed under the terms of the Apache Licence Version 2.0
+    # which can be obtained at http://www.apache.org/licenses/LICENSE-2.0.
+    #
+    # In applying this licence, ECMWF does not waive the privileges and immunities
+    # granted to it by virtue of its status as an intergovernmental organisation
+    # nor does it submit to any jurisdiction.
+    #

     # ----------------------------------------------------------------------------------
-    # Description: Demonstrates how to define a shading contour using an interval range.
+    # Demonstrates how to define a shading contour using an interval range.
     # ----------------------------------------------------------------------------------

     import metview as mv